Moj dilbere

 Moj dilbere (English: My Sweetheart or My Darling) is a Bosnian traditional folk and sevdalinka song.

 The song is sung from the female point of view, no matter the gender of the singer.

 Origins

 The song has been in Bosnia since Ottoman times.
 The exact authors are unknown and Moj dilbere is considered to be a traditional song.

 Lyrics

 The song is sung from the perspective of a female in the Ottoman Empire.

 Covers

 Moj dilbere has been covered frequently over the years.
-Covers have been done by singers from Bosnia, Macedonia, Montenegro, Serbia and various other countries.
+Covers have been done by singers from Bosnia, Macedonia, Montenegro, Serbia, The Netherlands and various other countries.